Ko Kyu-pil

 Ko Kyu-pil (born May 2, 1982) is a South Korean actor.
 He debuted in the 1993 South Korean children's film Kid Cop and has thus appeared in notable television series and films in a supporting role.

+Personal life

+On June 16, 2023, it was confirmed that Ko is in a relationship with singer-songwriter Min Soo-yeon.
+On September 6, 2023, it was announced that they will marry on November 12, after nine years of dating.